Parker Center for Plastic Surgery

 ***Statistical information listed here is drawn from 2020 ASPS data

 Before & After Photos

 Keep in mind that each patient is unique and your results may vary.

-Dr. Parker performs rhinoplasty (nose job) for men from Hackensack, Ridgewood, Mahwah, and Somerset, NJ, who want to change the shape of their nose.
+Dr. Parker performs rhinoplasty (nose job) for men from Ridgewood and throughout Bergen County, North New Jersey, and surrounding areas who want to change the shape of their nose.
 He may also correct breathing problems at the same time by correcting the patient’s deviated nasal septum and other related internal nasal structures.

 Anatomic Differences Between a Male and Female Nose

 Anatomically, the nose is a complicated structure.
 The skin is draped over the nasal framework, which is what gives the nose its shape and support.
 The upper 40% of the framework is composed of paired nasal bones that are not movable.
 The lower 60% of the nose consists of cartilage and is movable.
 Dr. Parker takes the following anatomical differences into account in performing male rhinoplasties:

 - The male dorsum is wider and straighter with less concavity at the superciliary ridges (the part of the nose between the eyes) than the female nose.